A white home icon to link to the website homepage

 A woman is sitting on a couch using a laptop computer.

-Domestic violence is not to be dealt with alone.
-It's crucial to connect with professionals, like those involved in a domestic violence program or resource center, who can fully understand your situation and offer the right resources for effective healing.
+Domestic violence should not be dealt with alone.
+It's crucial to connect with professionals, like those involved in a domestic violence program or resource center.
+These individuals can more fully understand your situation and offer the right resources for better healing.

 Accessing Local and National Support Services